Buffer overflow protection: Intel Compiler

 Intel's C and C++ compiler supports stack-smashing protection with options similar to those provided by GCC and Microsoft Visual Studio.

 Fail-Safe C

 Fail-Safe C is an open-source memory-safe ANSI C compiler that performs bounds checking based on fat pointers and object-oriented memory access.

 StackGhost (hardware-based)

-Invented by Mike Frantzen, StackGhost is a simple tweak to the register window spill/fill routines which makes buffer overflows much more difficult to exploit.
-It uses a unique hardware feature of the Sun Microsystems SPARC architecture (that being: deferred on-stack in-frame register window spill/fill) to detect modifications of return pointers (a common way for an exploit to hijack execution paths) transparently, automatically protecting all applications without requiring binary or source modifications.
-The performance impact is negligible, less than one percent.
+Invented by Mike Frantzen, StackGhost is a simple tweak to the register window spill–fill routines which makes buffer overflows much more difficult to exploit.
+It uses a unique hardware feature of the Sun Microsystems SPARC architecture—deferred, on-stack, in-frame register-window spill and fill—to transparently detect modifications of return pointers (a common way for an exploit to hijack execution paths), automatically protecting all applications without requiring their executable or source-code files to be modified for that.
+The performance impact is negligible: less than one percent.
 The resulting gdb issues were resolved by Mark Kettenis two years later, allowing enabling of the feature.
-Following this event, the StackGhost code was integrated (and optimized) into OpenBSD/SPARC.
+Following this event, the StackGhost code was integrated (and optimized) into the SPARC version of the OpenBSD operating system.